syncfusion/blazor-docs/src/calendars/daterangepicker/customization.md

 # Customization

-The DateRangePicker is available for UI customization that can be achieved by using the available properties and events in the component.
+The DateRangePicker is available for UI customization that can be achieved by using the available properties and events in the component test.

 ## First day of week